José Chávez Morado: Career

-Chávez Morado’s cultural promotions began in the 1940s.
+Chávez Morado's cultural promotions began in the 1940s.
 He founded and directed the Espiral Gallery and was a founding member of the Salón de la Plástica Mexicana.
 In 1948 he was a founding member of the Sociedad para el Impulso de las Artes Plásticas and two years later founded the Taller de Integración Plástica.
 In 1951, he designed scenery and costumes for the ballet performances called La manda and El sueño y la presencia.
-He established a number of museums in his home state of Guanajuato including the Alhóndigas de Granaditas Regional Museum, Casa del Arte José y Tomás Chávez Morado in Silao, the José Chávez Morado Library at the Instituto Nacional de Bellas Artes (donating his personal collection of art books) and the Museo de Arte Olga Costa - José Chávez Morado.
+He established a number of museums in his home state of Guanajuato including the Alhóndigas de Granaditas Regional Museum, Casa del Arte José y Tomás Chávez Morado in Silao, the José Chávez Morado Library at the Instituto Nacional de Bellas Artes (donating his personal collection of art books) and the Museo de Arte Olga Costa – José Chávez Morado.
 The last is located at a farm which was part of a larger 17th century hacienda in a house where the couple had previously lived.
 Inaugurated in 1993, the museum´s ground floor contains the permanent collections which includes furniture, ceramics, glass, plaster of paris, altarpieces and masks.
-It includes an important collection of over 500 pre Hispanic pieces, and over seventy pieces by Chávez Morado and Olga Costa.
+It includes an important collection of over 500 pre-Hispanic pieces, and over seventy pieces by Chávez Morado and Olga Costa.

 During his career, Chávez Morado was involved in leftist politics, which influenced his art.
 In the 1930s, he joined the Liga de Escritores y Artistas Revolucionarios.
 The Liga edited a print album, Estampas del Golfo, which carried ten of his wood engravings.
 In 1937 he traveled as part of a committee of Mexican intellectuals which included Silvestre Revueltas, Juan de la Cabada, Octavio Paz, Carlos Pellicer, Elena Garro and José Mancisidor to Spain to support the Republicans.
 In 1938, he joined the Taller de Gráfica Popular, leaving in 1941.
 In 1941, he collaborated with La Voz de México, drawing cartoons under the pseudonym 'Juan Brochas'.
-He used the pseudonym 'Chon' to make illustrations for the weekly "Combate" headed by Narciso Bassols.
+He used the pseudonym 'Chon' to make illustrations for the weekly Combate headed by Narciso Bassols.
 In early 1942, he published four editions of a newspaper/poster called El Eje-Le, which was a publication of the Artistas Libres de México.
-In the 1940s, he was the secretary general of the Fine Arts Professors’ Union, which made non-commercial engravings with socialist messages to paste on poles outside.
+In the 1940s, he was the general secretary of the Fine Arts Professors’ Union, which made non-commercial engravings with socialist messages to paste on poles outside.
 They had to do this activity at night as they were subject to attack by reactionaries such as the Camisas Doradas (Golden Shirts).

-Later work included the reliefs on the column of the "umbrella" structure in the center of the Museo Nacional de Antropología in 1964, a monument to Benito Juárez on the Guadalajara-Colima highway in the 1970s, and the copper grilling on the façade of the new Legislative Palace in Mexico City.
+Later work included the reliefs on the column of the "umbrella" structure in the center of the Museo Nacional de Antropología in 1964, a monument to Benito Juárez on the Guadalajara–Colima highway in the 1970s, and the copper grilling on the façade of the new Legislative Palace in Mexico City.